AliceWonderMiscreations/HTML5DomDoc/README.md

    For other glyphs, you should use the action glyph or the decimal / hex entity.
 For example, use `&#160;` instead of `&nbsp;`.

+### Content Sanitation

+The class will sanitize the body before sending content.
+This is to reduce the odds of successful XSS injection attacks.

+The following nodes are *always* removed from the document body:

+* script
+* embed
+* applet

+Script nodes belong in the `head`.
+I will not get into yet another argument about this, those who disagree have always demonstrated to me that they just do not grasp the concept of why.

+Nutshell, it is very difficult to inject scripts into the `head` and browsers have difficulty determining what scripts are valid and what scripts are malware injected into the page.
+Forbidding them in the `body` reduces the odds of a browser needing to determine if they are valid, scripts injected into the body are removed before being served.

+The page load speed argument is malarky.
+The page is not functional until all the scripts are loaded, a page that renders but is not functional because the scripts have not finished downloading is useless and frustrating to the end user.

+The `embed` element was never a valid element until HTML5 and in HTML5 it is redundant to the `object` element and less capable than the `object` element.
+Use `object` instead of `embed`.

+The `applet` element is not valid, use `object` instead.

+Banning those three nodes in the body reduces possible XSS vectors.
+If you do not like it, fork the class and modify it.
+It is open source.

+With the `object` tag, any `object` without a `type` attribute is removed.
+Any `object` tag where the contents of the `type` attribute is not in the white list of allowed types is removed.

+Any `object` tag with a `type` attribute that is in the white list will have the boolean `typemustmatch` attribute added.

+The `typemustmatch` attribute currently will cause a W3C validation error.
+That is a bug in the W3C validator, it is valid HTML5.

+### Content Security Policy

+The content security policy feature is new and is not yet complete.

 scriptManager.class.php
 -----------------------